snoekiede/EsoxSolutions.ObjectPool/README.md

 ```

 ### DynamicObjectPool
-Creates objects on the fly using a factory method.
+Creates objects on the fly using a factory method. **Race condition fixed in v3.0!**

 ```csharp
 var pool = new DynamicObjectPool<int>(() => 42);